 Down is plush, warm, packable, and even something of a fashion staple nowadays.
 But with dozens of brands offering hundreds of different styles, it can be crazy overwhelming to peg which down jacket is right for you.
 So we leaned on our experience, testing, research, and insight to cull the best of the best.
 Each of these down jackets is available now and merits a look for its construction, price, features, and warmth.

-Scroll through to see all of our recommended buys or jump to the category you’re looking for.
+Scroll through to see all of our recommendations.
 At the end of our list, be sure to check out our comprehensive buyer’s guide, as well as our comparison chart.
 And if you have some questions, take a look at our list of frequently asked questions.

 - Hybrid insulation design is helpful in wet weather

 - Solid warmth-to-weight ratio

 - No integrated stuff sack